 While in law school, Rob was recruited by KPMG (Peat Marwick) to work in their Portland, Maine tax office where he became certified as a public accountant.
 During his ten years of service in public accounting, he acquired extensive experience in analyzing the tax impacts of deal transactions, tax return preparation, and IRS controversy resolution.
 In 1997, he brought these skills along to Pierce Atwood, where he has brought them to bear on scores of transactions of all types.

-- Listed since 2008 in The Best Lawyers in America® for Tax Law
+- Listed in The Best Lawyers in America® for Tax Law (2008-present)

 - Adjunct Professor of Tax Law at the University of Maine School of Law